-The principle of reciprocity in this document indicates that when a licensee refuses to license a Member that has made a licensing commitment with respect to a Necessary Claim owned or controlled by the licensee, the Member may withhold a license from the licensee in respect of Necessary Claim owned or controlled by the Member or terminate a license already granted to the licensee.
-If the Licensee does not agree to license a Member that has made a license commitment on equivalent license terms with respect to a Necessary Claim owned or controlled by the Licensee, the Member may license the Licensee on less favorable license terms.
+The principle of reciprocity in this document indicates that when a licensee refuses to license a Member that has made a licensing commitment with respect to an Essential Claim owned or controlled by the licensee, the Member may withhold a license from the licensee in respect of the Essential Claim owned or controlled by the Member or terminate a license already granted to the licensee.
+If the Licensee does not agree to license a Member that has made a license commitment on reciprocal license terms with respect to the Essential Claim owned or controlled by the Licensee, the Member may license the Licensee on less favorable license terms.
 However, the license terms offered by the Member shall not be at a lower level than those offered by the Licensee.
 The above-mentioned acts of a Member shall not be regarded as a breach of the commitments made by the Member herein.
-In descending order of preference level, the license terms in this article include:
+In descending order of favorable level, the license terms in this article include:

 FRAND-RF licensing under the principle of reciprocity